Acrith/work-copilot/docs/architecture.md

 Current limitations:

-- full approval UI is not implemented
 - streaming output is not implemented
+- cancellation/interrupt handling is not implemented
-- rich diff/tool panels are not implemented
+- mouse/button approval controls are not implemented
+- side-by-side diff view is not implemented
+- multi-file diff navigation is not implemented
 - provider/model selection inside the TUI is not implemented
-- background cancellation is not implemented
+- connector tools are not implemented

 ## Package entrypoint and flat-layout note